dxw/playbook/playbook.md

 This document is also public, because there is very little about our process that cannot be open.
 But there will be some things that should be private.
 So don't forget that changes here get published to the world.

-To update the Playbook, follow the [guide to Contributing to the Playbook](https://playbook.dxw.com/#/contributing) and use [dxw tone of voice](https://playbook.dxw.com/#/guides/tone-of-voice).
+To update the Playbook, follow the [guide to Contributing to the Playbook](https://playbook.dxw.com/#/contributing) and use [dxw Tone of voice](https://playbook.dxw.com/#/guides/tone-of-voice).

 ## The work we do